Wiredcraft/test-devops/README.md

 $ ssh devopstest.com
 ```

-- Next, we need to provision the vagrant box with Ansible playbook (takes sometime depending on your internet network)
+- Next, we need to provision the vagrant box with Ansible playbook (takes sometime depending on your internet network, if you have error `Failure talking to yum: Cannot find a valid baseurl for repo: updates/7/x86_64` it's due to poor network, please rerun the playbook)
 ```sh
 $ make box_init
 ```